 For most of the life of the HECM Reverse Mortgage, the only choice was an adjustable rate.
-It wasn't long ago that another choices became available.
+It wasn't long ago that another choice became available.
 The fixed rate - long a favored choice for regular mortgages - became available for reverse mortgages.
 At about the same time, a different index was offered for adjustable rate reverse mortgages.
 In addition to the Treasury index, a LIBOR index was added.
 At the time of this writing, while still allowed, I'm not aware of any lenders using the Treasury index.
 Everyone is using the LIBOR index.

 Reverse Mortgage Adjustable Rate